-The middle school winter musical is open to students in grades 7-9.
-Members of this drama club present a musical production annually during the last weekend in January.
+The middle school winter musical is open to students in grades 6-8.
+Members of this drama club present a musical production annually during the last weekend in January or first weekend in February.
 These musicals are shortened versions of full-scale shows, and are designed specifically for middle school voices.
 In addition to the cast members performing on stage, a tech crew is selected as part of the drama club to build set pieces and manage the behind-the-scenes aspects of the show, such as scene changes, light and sound operation.
 Auditions are held for the cast at the end of October.

 The high school theatre courses focus primarily on acting techniques and direction: styles, dialects, improvisation, staging, and auditioning skills.
 The introductory class includes units on history of theatre, types of theatres, set design, costumes, make-up, and performance.
 All of these courses are semester based.